Skip to content

 1. Configure Magic WAN IPsec tunnels

 Use the Cloudflare dashboard or API to configure two IPsec tunnels.
-The settings mentioned below are used for the IPsec tunnels referenced throughout the remainder of this guide.
+This guide uses the settings mentioned below for the IPsec tunnels throughout the remainder.

 Add IPsec tunnels